exercism/fsharp/README.md

 ## Support and Discussion

-We have a [gitter channel](https://gitter.im/exercism/xfsharp) where you can get support for any issues you might be facing (build setup, failing tests, etc.) or brainstorm with other people for the solution.
+We have an [F# subcategory](https://forum.exercism.org/c/programming/f/67) on the [Exercism forum](https://forum.exercism.org/) where you can get support for any issues you might be facing (build setup, failing tests, etc.) or brainstorm with other people for the solution.

 ## Contributing Guide